How to Prepare for NSO (Science Olympiad): A Complete Guide

 Step 2: Do Not Neglect Logical Reasoning

-Just like the Math Olympiad, the Science Olympiad dedicates a significant portion of its marks to Logical Reasoning.
+Just like Math, the Science Olympiad dedicates a full section to Logical Reasoning.
 Being able to solve spatial, analytical, and directional puzzles quickly will give you a massive lead over competitors who only focus on pure science.

 Step 4: Take Regular CBT Mock Tests

-Reading theory is not enough.
+Knowing the theory is useless if you cannot apply it within a 60-second window.
 You must practice objective-type, multiple-choice questions in a time-bound environment.
-Computer Based Tests (CBT) train your mind to retrieve information rapidly without panicking.
+Computer Based Tests (CBT) train your mind to recall facts rapidly.